Chittagong-6: Boundaries

+The constituency encompasses the entirety of Raozan Upazila, including its main towns, villages, and surrounding rural areas, forming a single administrative and electoral unit.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

 Ahead of the 2014 general election, the Election Commission renumbered the seat for Chittagong-16 (Sandwip) to Chittagong-3, bumping up by one the suffix of the former constituency of that name and higher numbered constituencies in the district.
 Thus Chittagong-6 covers the area previously covered by Chittagong-5.
 Previously Chittagong-6 encompassed Rangunia Upazila and one union parishad of Boalkhali Upazila: Sreepur Kharandwip.